Efficient Training of Boltzmann Generators Using Off-Policy Log-Dispersion Regularization: Discussion

 \section{Discussion}

 While we focus on normalizing flows due to their accuracy and efficient importance sampling, LDR applies to any likelihood-based model class.
 It can also be applied to diffusion-based Boltzmann generators by reformulating Equation~\ref{eq:LDR} over joint diffusion paths rather than terminal marginals, which upper-bounds the terminal objective \cite{sanokowskiRethinkingTrainingDiffusion2025}.
-While variational on-policy log-variance training for diffusion models is well-studied \cite{richterImprovedSamplingLearned2023,senderaImprovedOffpolicyTraining2024}, using it as off-policy regularization, as in this manuscript, has not been explored.
+While variational on-policy log-variance training for diffusion models is well-studied \cite{richterImprovedSamplingLearned2023,senderaImprovedOffpolicyTraining2024}, using it as off-policy regularization for training diffusion models has not been explored.
 However, we consider this outside the scope of the current manuscript.

 Finally, we emphasize the strong dependence of final performance on dataset size observed across all experiments.
 The largest unbiased datasets used in this work (\num{5e6} samples) are considerably larger than those employed in related studies.
 We consistently observe substantial performance improvements when increasing dataset size beyond the regimes explored in prior work, both with and without LDR.
 This suggests that dataset size is a critical factor for Boltzmann generator training.
 Importantly, while LDR does not remove this dependence, it mitigates it by increasing data efficiency: models trained with LDR experience significantly improved metrics at smaller dataset sizes.